 “Decide.
 Decide on how you’re going to approach that situation and the attitude that you bring to that problem.”

 Number two is, decide what is the next best step?
 You may not know what that long-term solution is yet, but decide in this exact moment, what is that one solution that I can deal with today, right now?
 The next best decision that will help me get to the next best decision.
 Don’t think about solving the whole entire problem at once.
 But what can I do right now to move myself forward and in that new direction that I want to get to?

-If it's relationship problems going on, like I had a fight with my spouse, you know, that might need more than five minutes to deal with, maybe you need to step back for a day or a couple of days.
-I don't know what that problem is.
+If it’s relationship problems going on, like you had a fight with your spouse, you know, that might need more than five minutes to deal with, maybe you need to step back for a day or a couple of days.
 But you need to be patient and consistent in dealing with that problem and continuing to go back to it as soon as you possibly can.
-Only you know what that is.
-But like I said, going back to the first things, the longer you let it live on, the longer it's going to take to resolve.
+Only you know what that needs to be.
+But like I said, going back to the first things, the longer you let it live on, the longer it’s going to take to resolve.
 And the sooner that you can regroup yourself and develop that confidence to go and approach it again, the sooner you can deal with and solve that problem.

 So what I want to do is recap, is that most of us think that we want to run away from our problems, and we want to start to develop the confidence and the attitude to decide to face those problems head-on.
 You want to decide, what is the next best step that you can take to help getting closer to solving that problem?
 And three, what can I do to take a step back and pause but be consistent in relentlessly pursuing resolving that problem?
 This is what’s going to help develop the resilience in your life to face bigger challenges in your life later on.
 So that’s it, guys.
 Remember that problems are there for a reason.
 They’re there to help you become stronger, and the sooner you deal with them, the sooner they’re going to get solved.

 — — — —

 Enjoyed this article?
 Here are three others to help you succeed: